vtex-apps/release-notes/docs/2019-week-30/category-tree-events.md

 }
 ```

-It reflects immediately on the Google Analytics of the store.
+It immediately reflects upon the store's Google Analytics.

 ## Main advantages

-Now the user can make better analysis on categories navigation, since the full tree is available.
+The user can now undertake a better analysis of categories navigation, since the full tree is available.

 ## What you need to do